José Vicente de Freitas: Political career

-Prime-Minister of Portugal
+Prime Minister of Portugal

-In 1928, General Óscar Carmona, is elected President and appoints Vicente de Freitas to form government, as President of the Council of Ministers (Prime-Minister), to which he agrees.
-Due to the financial crisis that stroke the country and in an attempt to different parties the country he appoints as Minister of Finance, the then Coimbra Professor, António Oliveira Salazar.
+In 1928, General Óscar Carmona, was elected president and appointed Vicente de Freitas to form government, as President of the Council of Ministers (Prime-Minister.)
+He appointed as Minister of Finance, the then Coimbra Professor, António Oliveira Salazar.

 In February 1928, Vicente de Freitas visited Fátima, as a sign of validation of his political power and his commitment to the apparitions/visions.

-Following the Ordinance of the Bells - an ordinance that authorized the use of bells by churches, without limitations, but that an edict by the Governor of Évora created hourly limitations for this - which generated controversy and divisions in government among the unconditional supporters of the Church (among which Oliveira Salazar) and Vicente de Freitas, the later would file resignation.
+The Vicente de Freitas government resigned in July 1929, after a disagreement with a party represented by Mário de Figueiredo and Oliveira Salazar over separation of church and state.

 Mayor of Lisbon

 Between 1926 and 1933 he was appointed Mayor of the Lisbon City Council Administrative Commission.

-Following his resignation as Prime-Minister he expresses his dissenting position on a conservative, nationalist constitutional revision project and the rise of the National Union as a single party, contrary to the objectives of its creation.
-In his sharp critics, published in the media, he concluded that "If States have to be strong, then freedom of thought cannot cease to exist.", this would motivate Oliveira Salazar to dismiss him from the capital, on 15 February 1933, his term would nevertheless end on paper on 31 December 1934, thus ceasing its political career.
+Following his resignation as Prime-Minister he expressed his dissenting position on a conservative, nationalist constitutional revision project and the rise of the National Union as a single party, contrary to the objectives of its creation.
+In his sharp criticisms, published in the media, he concluded that "If States have to be strong, then freedom of thought cannot cease to exist."
+This would motivate Oliveira Salazar to dismiss him from the capital, on 15 February 1933; his term would nevertheless end on paper on 31 December 1934, thus ending his political career.